The Community Recycling Centres (CRCs) are unable to accept asbestos at present.

 - Recycling search tool: find out your nearest CRC that accepts asbestos.

 - Advice for businesses

 What is asbestos waste?

 None of the boroughs and districts in Surrey offer an asbestos removal or collection service.
-They will need to be removed by a licensed company or taken to a CRC that accepts asbestos.
+They will need to be removed by a licensed company or taken to a Community recycling centre (CRC) that accepts asbestos.

 Advice for households

 Asbestos must not be put in with your general rubbish or recycling.
 Asbestos must be removed by a licensed company or taken to one of the following recycling centres: